GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 4. Adjust assets in the `public/` and `admin/` directories to match current campaign requirements.

 ## Release notes

+### 2.3.14
+- Mirrors the plugin's public image assets into the WordPress uploads directory so logos and wheel artwork stay accessible for logged-out visitors.
+- Bumps plugin metadata and documentation references to version 2.3.14 for this accessibility update.

 ### 2.3.13
 - Verifies the wheel experience and updater flow against current WordPress maintenance builds to keep deployments worry-free.